 The Old City Of Jerusalem is not large.
-It is a is a 0.9 square kilometers walled area.
-And I visited the Old City at least two dozen times.
+It is 0.9 square kilometers of walled area.
+And I visited the Old City at least several dozen times.
 Nonetheless, during each visit, I discover something new.
 But now let’s start with the most famous attractions.

 “The Big Three” are: